holdoffear/Vecs/README.md

     mana.Value = 0;
 });
 ```
-### Get<>()
+### Foreach

-The query iterates over the SELECTED type components.
+The query iterates over the component types given as parameters.

 ### With<>()
-The query fetches all matching Archetypes that CONTAIN ALL matching types.
+The query fetches all matching Archetypes that CONTAIN ALL matching component types.

 ### Exclude<>()
-The query fetches all matching Archetypes that DO NOT CONTAIN ANY of the matching types;
+The query fetches all matching Archetypes that DO NOT CONTAIN ANY of the matching component types;